Pedrohamoura-Git/poke-shop-vue/README.md

 - (V) View the optimal layout for each page depending on their device's screen size
 - (V) See hover states for all interactive elements throughout the site
-- (V) Click the "About Me" call-to-action on the homepage and have the screen scroll down to the next section
+- (V) Add new item to the cart
-- (V) Receive an error message when the contact form is submitted if:
+- (V) See the items in the cart even when the pages reloads
-- - (V) The Name, Email Address or Message fields are empty should show "This field is required"
+- (V) Search a pokemon by name
-- - (V) The Email Address is not formatted correctly should show "Please use a valid email address"
+- (V) Change the item quant in the CartPage

 ### Screenshots